777MW/TwilightToggle-Background-Service/README.md

 ## 💕 Support

 If you enjoy using this project, please consider blessing it with a ⭐!
-You can also follow my profile to stay up-to-date.
+You can also follow my profile to stay up-to-date on new developments.

 ## 🙏 Thank You